 CBT is mainly used to treat anxiety and depression.
 It’s all about recognising your thoughts and understanding how they impact on your emotions and actions.
 When you see a therapist, they will want to understand your thought processes, feelings and behaviours and work out whether any of these are unhelpful or unrealistic.
 They will then suggest ways of changing how you think, feel and behave which you can practise in your daily life and which may break the cycle of low mood and depression.

 Sessions can be face-to-face with a therapist or delivered over the phone.
 There are also computerised CBT programmes which you can go through yourself and a therapist will review your progress as you go along.
 Group-based CBT is another option.
 Sessions are usually delivered in groups of approximately eight to ten people.
 For people with mild to moderate depression, NICE recommends a guided self-help programme which is based on CBT.
 This involves seeing a therapist between six to eight times over a period of 9–12 weeks and working through a range of self-help materials in between sessions.

 There are a number of CBT-based self-help guides available online.
-Moodzone, an online resource from the NHS, has a CBT-based audio guide for tackling low mood.
+The NHS has a CBT-based audio guide for tackling low mood.